CEO and co-founder

 For relaxation, Cheryl enjoys traveling the world, playing bridge, and doing logic puzzles.

-Tom is the CEO of Watson & Walker.
-He and Cheryl founded the company in 1988.
+Tom financed and co-founded the company in 1988.
 Like Cheryl, he started working with mainframes in 1965.
 Tom helps oversee all strategy and operating functions of the company, with a particular focus on our marketing and development activities.

 Prior to Watson & Walker he was part owner, starting in 1970, of a timesharing company, Dialcom, Inc., in Silver Spring, MD.
 There, using Honeywell and then Prime computers, he helped design and code software such as a correspondence system for the U.S. Congress, and, in 1979, ‘The Source’, a home computing offering featuring such things as custom databases, UPI news searches, and an email system.
 (He also, in 1979, coined the command name “chat” to invoke their online user interaction.)
 The company was sold to ITT in 1982, and he served for a brief time on the ITT board of directors before retiring in 1986.
 Shortly after that he met Cheryl, and they’ve lived and worked together ever since.